sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

 title: "Add Computed Fields"
 hidden: true
 ---
 Enables transforming an extracted table by adding an array of computed fields that operate on the extracted table.
 For example, you can add text to each cell in a row, concatenate columns, add or remove columns, and so forth.
-This method is similar in effect to using a [computed fields array in sections](doc:sections-example-copy-to-section).
+This method is similar to using [computed fields array in sections](doc:sections-example-copy-to-section).
 In detail, this method:

 - Automatically [zips](doc:zip) the source table.
-The output of a zipped table is identical in JSON structure to the output of [sections](doc:sections).
 After the zip, each table cell is a field whose ID is the column heading.
+Note that zipped tables have the same JSON output structure as sections.
+This enables you to use section-specific computed fields to transform the source table, such as Copy from Sections.
 - Operates on the fields in the table using the array of computed fields you specify.

 Parameters